On the Achievable Error Region of Physical Layer Authentication Techniques over Rayleigh Fading Channels: Problem Statement

-Recall that all channels are described by zero-mean circular symmetric complex Gaussian vectors with correlated entries, as a suitable model for many scenarios (including MIMO/OFDM).
+Recall that all channels are described by zero-mean circular symmetric complex Gaussian vectors with correlated entries, as a suitable model for many scenarios (including \ac{MIMO}/\ac{OFDM}).
 Moreover, we assume that all transmissions are corrupted by additive white Gaussian noise with zero mean.
-Therefore, also the channel estimates are zero-mean circular symmetric complex Gaussian vectors with correlated entries.
-In particular, {$x$, and $y$ are $n$-dimensional, complex, circular symmetric Gaussian random vectors, $z$ is an $m$-dimensional, complex, circular symmetric Gaussian random vector, while $v$ is an $n$-dimensional, complex, random vector whose probability density is not specified as it will be chosen by the attacker in order to obtain better mimetic features.} We denote the set of all possible conditional distributions (forging strategies) $p_{v|z}(\cdot|\cdot)$ as \be \C Q = \setg{q(\cdot|\cdot) \,:\, \M C^n\times \M C^m \to \M R, q(b|c) \geq 0, \int q(b|c)\,{\rm d}b = 1}\,. \ee
+Similarly, we assume that also the channel estimates are zero-mean circular symmetric complex Gaussian vectors with correlated entries.\footnote{This is justified by the fact that, in order to be effective, estimates should have a distribution that is close to that of the target variable.
+Furthermore, under mild assumptions on the SNR and with a sufficient amount of data, errors in, e.g. an ML estimation, are asymptotically unbiased, efficient and Gaussian distributed themselves \cite[\S 7.8]{Kay93}.} In particular, {$x$, and $y$ are $n$-dimensional, complex, circular symmetric Gaussian random vectors, $z$ is an $m$-dimensional, complex, circular symmetric Gaussian random vector.
+On the other hand $v$ is an $n$-dimensional, complex, random vector whose probability density is not specified as it will be chosen by the attacker in order to obtain better mimetic features.} We denote the set of all possible conditional distributions (forging strategies) $p_{v|z}(\cdot|\cdot)$ as \be \C Q = \setg{q(\cdot|\cdot) \,:\, \M C^n\times \M C^m \to \M R, q(b|c) \geq 0, \int q(b|c)\,{\rm d}b = 1}\,. \ee

 Performance of the authentication system are assessed by type I error probability $\pfa$, i.e., the probability that Bob discards a message as forged by Eve while it is coming from Alice

 and the type II error probability $\pmd$, i.e., the probability that Bob accepts a message coming from Eve as legitimate